Edoardoba/test/create_a_card.md

 # Query
-Select an (extarnal) dataset, query it and apply filter on it
+Select an (external) dataset, query it and apply filter on it.
+When you attach this component you will be prompted to select a dataset to query with the associated columns.
+After clicking **Done** it will be shown in the webpage.
+Moving to the left hand side panel, you can adjust the following properties:

+- **Query Name**: Name of the query displayed as header
+- **Variable name**: Name of the variable to save the results to.
+You can lates access this variable from other components.
+- **Connection**: -----
+- **Buckets**:  -----
+- **Bucket context**: -----

 # Search
-Add a new Natural Language Query
+Add a new Natural Language Query.
+This component is similar to the [**Natural language Query**](#natural-language-query), please refer to the dedicated section.

 # SQL Query
 Add a new SQL query